minin43/TTT-Custom-Roles/CONVARS.md

-ttt_paramedic_starting_health                  100     // The amount of health the paramedic starts with ttt_turncoat_starting_health                   100     // The amount of health the turncoat starts with ttt_infected_starting_health                   100     // The amount of health the infected starts with ttt_detective_starting_health                  100     // The amount of health the detective starts with ttt_paladin_starting_health                    100     // The amount of health the paladin starts with ttt_tracker_starting_health                    100     // The amount of health the tracker starts with
+ttt_paramedic_starting_health                  100     // The amount of health the paramedic starts with ttt_turncoat_starting_health                   100     // The amount of health the turncoat starts with ttt_infected_starting_health                   100     // The amount of health the infected starts with ttt_vindicator_starting_health                 100     // The amount of health the vindicator starts with ttt_scout_starting_health                      100     // The amount of health the scout starts with ttt_detective_starting_health                  100     // The amount of health the detective starts with ttt_paladin_starting_health                    100     // The amount of health the paladin starts with ttt_tracker_starting_health                    100     // The amount of health the tracker starts with